Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

 \subsection{Analysis of the loss functions}

-As discussed in Section~\ref{sec:introduction}, the design of loss function will largely influence the performance of image-to-image transformation.
-Firstly, the per-pixel loss (using L2 norm) is widely used in various image-to-image transformation works~\cite{tatarchenko2016multi,dong2014learning,kingma2013auto}.
-Then, the joint loss integrating the per-pixel loss and the conditional generative adversarial loss are proposed to synthesize more `realistic' transformed images~\cite{pathak2016context,isola2016image}.
-Most recently, through introducing the perceptual loss, \ie, penalizing the discrepancy between high-level features that extracted by well-trained CNNs, the performance of some image-to-image transformation tasks are further enhanced~\cite{ledig2016photo,johnson2016perceptual,zhang2017image}.
-Different from these existing methods, the proposed PAN loss integrates the generative adversarial loss and the proposed perceptual adversarial loss to train image-to-image transformation networks.
-Here, we compare the performance between the proposed PAN loss with those deployed in existing methods.
-For fair comparison, we adopted the same image transformation network and data settings from ID-CGAN~\cite{zhang2017image}, and used aforementioned loss functions to perform the image de-raining (de-snowing) task.
-The quantitative results over the synthetic test set were shown in Table~\ref{table:deraining}, while the qualitative results test on the real-world images were shown in Fig.~\ref{derain_real}.
-From both quantitative and qualitative comparisons, we find that only using the per-pixel loss (L2 norm) achieved the worst result, due to the transformed image still leaves many snow-streaks (Fig.~\ref{derain_real}).
+As discussed in Sections~\ref{sec:introduction} and~\ref{sec:background}, the design of loss function will largely influence the performance of image-to-image transformation.
+Firstly, the pixel-wise loss (using least squares loss) is widely used in various image-to-image transformation works~\cite{dong2014learning,kingma2013auto}.
+Then, the joint loss integrating pixel-wise loss and conditional generative adversarial loss is proposed to synthesize more realistic transformed images~\cite{pathak2016context,isola2016image}.
+Most recently, through introducing the perceptual loss, \ie, penalizing the discrepancy between high-level features that extracted by a well-trained classifier, the performance of some image-to-image transformation tasks are further enhanced~\cite{ledig2016photo,johnson2016perceptual,zhang2017image}.
+Different from these existing methods, the proposed PAN loss integrates the generative adversarial loss and the perceptual adversarial loss to train image-to-image transformation networks.
+Here, we compare the performance of the proposed perceptual adversarial loss with those of existing losses.
+For a fair comparison, we adopted the same image transformation network and data settings from ID-CGAN~\cite{zhang2017image}, and used the combination of different losses to perform the image de-raining (de-snowing) task.
+The quantitative results over the synthetic test set were shown in Table~\ref{table:deraining}, while the qualitative results on the real-world images were shown in Fig.~\ref{derain_real}.
+From both quantitative and qualitative comparisons, we find that only using the pixel-wise loss (least squares loss) achieved the worst result, and there are many snow-streaks in the transformed images (Fig.~\ref{derain_real}).
 Through introducing the cGANs loss, the de-snowing performance was indeed improved, but artifacts can be observed (Fig.~\ref{derain_real}) and the PSNR performance dropped (Table~\ref{table:deraining}).
-Combining the per-pixel, cGAN and perceptual loss\footnote{Using the per-trained VGG-16 net~\cite{simonyan2014very}.} together, \ie, using the loss function of ID-CGAN~\cite{zhang2017image}, the quality of transformed images have been further refined on both observations and quantitative measurements.
+Combining the pixel-wise, cGAN and perceptual loss (VGG-16~\cite{simonyan2014very}) together, \ie, using the loss function of ID-CGAN~\cite{zhang2017image}, the quality of transformed images has been further improved on both observations and quantitative measurements.
 However, from Fig.~\ref{derain_real}, we observe that the transformed images have some color distortion compared to the input images.
-Finally, the proposed PAN loss not only removed most streaks without color distortion, but also achieved the best performance on quantitative measurements.
+The proposed PAN loss (i.e., combining the perceptual adversarial loss and original GAN loss) not only removed most streaks without color distortion, but also achieved much better performance on quantitative measurements.
+Moreover, we evaluated the performance of combining conditional GAN loss and the perceptual adversarial loss.
+Comparing with using the cGAN loss independently, introducing the perceptual adversarial loss largely improves the model performance.
+Yet, comparing with the PAN loss, replacing the original GAN loss with its conditional version does not make a further improvement in both quantitative and qualitative comparisons.